GENERAL LEDGER SETUP

 A compliant General Ledger setup begins with the CoA.
 The CoA is best organized with growth in mind, grouping similar accounts together.
 Even if only one pool contains both employee fringe benefits and payroll-related (employer paid) taxes, circumstances might change with company growth; splitting one pool into two will be easier, if fringe benefit accounts are listed together in the CoA and, separately, payroll-related taxes accounts are listed together.
 Organize facilities Expense accounts together, if they are (or might become) a separate pool from other General and Administrative (G&A) accounts.
-Additional suggestions, at the beginning of configuring or reconfiguring the General Ledger, reduce future CoA changes and aid changes in the indirect rate structure.
+Additional suggestions, at the beginning of configuring or reconfiguring the General Ledger setup, reduce future CoA changes and aid changes in the indirect rate structure.

 In addition to Cost of Goods and Services Sold and Expenses, a DCAA audit expects segregation of Unallowables, which accounts move to the bottom of the CoA.
 General Ledger reports must show allowable net profit, by Job, with Unallowable accounts reducing profit.
 Unallowable Expenses (See the Federal Acquisition Regulations, Part 31.) are excluded from indirect pools, so must be clearly quantified.
 Unallowable Cost of Goods and Services Sold are included in bases for indirect rate calculations, and absorb their fair share of indirect expenses – though both the base costs and their absorbed Expenses are unallowable.
 Unallowable direct costs must be clearly quantified.
 A separate section for Unallowable accounts shows at the bottom of the CoA.